SunbirdAI/sunbird-ai-api/tutorial.md

 ## Part 2: How to call the translation endpoint
 Refer to the sample code below.
 Replace `{access_token}` with the token you received from the `/auth/token` endpoint.

+**NOTE**: You can pass text with a maximum of 200 characters in the `/translate` endpoint.
+If you have longer text, you can break it up into strings of <=200 characters and use the `/translate-batch` endpoint and pass the sentences in as a list.
 ```python
 import requests